imagej/imagej.github.io/pages/OlympusImageJPlugin.md

 3. Execute OlympusViewer-win.exe.
 This file is in self-extracting format.
 4. If you agree to our end user license agreement, extract it to your specified folder.
 5. Unzip the OlympusViewer-package.zip
-6. Install vs2008 runtime.
+6. Install vs2017 runtime if the runtime is not installed in your PC.
 The runtime is in OlympusViewer-package/WinRuntime.
-If you use 32bit OS, install vcredist\_x86.exe.
-If you use 64bit OS, install vcredist\_x64.exe
+If you use 32bit OS, install VC\_redist.x86.exe.
+If you use 64bit OS, install VC\_redist.x64.exe
 7. Copy "OlympusViewer" folder in "OlympusViewer-package" folder to the plugins folder of your ImageJ directory.
 If ImageJ plugin folder already has OlympusViewer folder, delete the folder before copying.

 Mac